jeremyreeder/gridscout/docs/_posts/2023-11-03-jeremy-a-sharp-semicursive-script.md

 title: Jeremy - A Sharp Semicursive Script
 author: Jeremy Reeder
 date: 2023-11-03
-tags: font script writing handwriting penmanship typeface
+tags: font script writing handwriting penmanship typeface palmer
 redirect_from: /handwriting
 ---

-Throwing off the shackles of how penmanship was taught to me as a child, I've designed a new and improved handwriting script!
+Discarding everything about how penmanship was taught to me as a child, I've designed a new and improved handwriting script!
 I call it 'Jeremy'.
-Compare this new script on the right to its predecessor on the left.
+Compare this new semi-cursive script on the right to its Palmer-style predecessor on the left.

 <div class="gallery" markdown="1">
 ![The way they taught me in school.][school-pangrams]